CERTCC/CERT-Guide-to-CVD/docs/phases/validation_triage.md

 the reporter with a summary of your analysis and the ability to appeal (presumably by providing the needed clarifying information).

-Reporters should review [Section 4.2](4_2) to ensure the report contains enough details for the recipient to verify and reproduce a vulnerability.
+Reporters should review [Reporting](reporting.md) to ensure the report contains enough details for the recipient to verify and reproduce a vulnerability.
 Be as specific as you can.
 Vendors that follow up with questions are doing the right thing, and attempting to validate your report; be friendly and courteous and attempt to provide as much detail and help as you can.

-# Triage Heuristics
+## Triage Heuristics

-[Even for the reports a vendor accepts as legitimate and worthwhile, it is likely that the development team does not have time to address every report at the moment it arrives.
+Even for the reports a vendor accepts as legitimate and worthwhile, it is likely that the development team does not have time to address every report at the moment it arrives.
 Thus, if a report is found to be valid, the next question is how to allocate resources to the report.
 Most often